Taciann62/OIBSIP-Data-Analysis-/AirBnb Data Cleaning.md

 performance.

 ## My Role
-On this project, I assume the role of the data analyst to uncover these insights, provide recommendations that influence decision-making, and apply K-means to create clusters and segment the customers effectively.
+On this project, I assume the role of the data analyst to uncover these insights, provide recommendations that influence decision-making, and apply also segment the reviews effectively.
 As a Junior Data Analyst, the interquartile range (IQR) will be used to detect and cap skewed data (outliers).

 ### Tool